andrezwicky/imgui/docs/FAQ.md

 ### Q: Can you create elaborate/serious tools with Dear ImGui?

 Yes.
-People have written game editors, data browsers, debuggers, profilers and all sort of non-trivial tools with the library.
-In my experience the simplicity of the API is very empowering.
+People have written game editors, data browsers, debuggers, profilers, and all sorts of non-trivial tools with the library.
+In my experience, the simplicity of the API is very empowering.
 Your UI runs close to your live data.
 Make the tools always-on and everybody in the team will be inclined to create new tools (as opposed to more "offline" UI toolkits where only a fraction of your team effectively creates tools).
 The list of sponsors below is also an indicator that serious game teams have been using the library.

 Dear ImGui is very programmer centric and the immediate-mode GUI paradigm might require you to readjust some habits before you can realize its full potential.
-Dear ImGui is about making things that are simple, efficient and powerful.
+Dear ImGui is about making things that are simple, efficient, and powerful.

 Dear ImGui is built to be efficient and scalable toward the needs for AAA-quality applications running all day.
 The IMGUI paradigm offers different opportunities for optimization than the more typical RMGUI paradigm.